quixio/computer-vision-demo/README.md

 4. *S3* - stores objects in Amazon Web Services (AWS) S3.
 This service enables you to persist any data or results you might like to keep more permanently.

-More details are provided on all these services later in the tutorial.
+More details are provided on all these services in the [tutorial](https://quix.io/docs/platform/tutorials/image-processing/index.html).

 ## Tutorial